rubygems/guides/command-reference.md

 ### Options

+* -&#8203;-platform PLATFORM         - Specify the platform of gem to build
 * -&#8203;-force                     - skip validation of the spec
 * -&#8203;-strict                    - consider warnings as errors when validating the spec
 * -o, -&#8203;-output FILE               - output gem with the given filename